About Cindy Downes . . .

 We settled into a three bedroom apartment with our two cats and two tanks of tropical fish.
 Bill became a State Trooper and I continued working for Du Pont in the International Division as a Investment Clerk (I think that was my title) until, at 26, I had my first child.
 By then we had moved into our first house.

-Bill and I had two children, Wil (AKA B.J.) and Shelly (photo left).
-Wil is a Broadcast Designer/Animator/Compositor and lives in Tulsa.
-Shelly earned both her Bachelor's and Master's Degree at NSU and is now an English professor at Tulsa Community College.
-She also lives in Tulsa along with her two cats, my only grandchildren!
+Bill and I had two children, Wil and Shelly (photo left).
+Today, Wil is a Computer Graphics Animator who works for a local ad agency here in Tulsa.
+Shelly earned both her Bachelor's and Master's Degree at NSU and is now an English professor at Galveston College in Galveston, TX.
+She lives with her cat, Puppy Dog, my only grandchild!

 After returning from the war, Bill became a helicopter pilot for the Delaware State Police, and we had a wonderful life in Delaware for many years.
 However, he retired early from the police because of an on-the-job injury and then decided to get his Master's Degree in Photojournalism.
 We moved to VA Beach in 1988 where Bill attended Regent University.
 After his graduation, we moved to Rehrersburg, PA, where Bill worked for Teen Challenge.
 In 1991, we eventually ended up out here in Oklahoma with Bill working for a local church.
 After working in photography and the computer field for several years at the church, Bill retired early.
 He was beginning to lose his vision, so it was my turn to go to work.